 How to choose your deductible

 When you choose comprehensive and collision coverage, you’ll need to decide on a deductible amount.
 This is the amount you are responsible for paying in the event of a covered claim.
-Most deductibles range from $250 to $1,000, with the lower end resulting in a higher premium and vice versa.
+Most deductibles range from $250 to $1,000.

 After you file a claim, your deductible amount will be deducted directly from your insurance payout, so you’ll need to pay the shop or individual completing the repair work any amount not covered by your insurance company.
 The insurance company will pay the rest up to your policy limits.

 If you want to save on your car insurance premium, you could consider a higher deductible.
 Keep in mind that this amount will be your out-of-pocket expense in the event of a claim, so it should be set with your finances in mind.
 Although a high deductible may provide you with cheap car insurance, it can also cause financial hardship if you need to use your comprehensive or collision coverage.
 Consider which level is best when determining your car insurance deductible needs: a lower premium or a lower out-of-pocket cost.